-- I. An implantable cardiac loop recorder (ICLR) may be considered medically necessary for the evaluation of recurrent, unexplained syncope (RUS) when all of the following criteria are met (A.-C.): - A. Patient has suspected cardiac arrhythmia; and - B. Any one or more (1. or 2.) of the following criteria is met: - 1.
+- I. An implantable cardiac loop recorder (ICLR) may be considered medically necessary for the evaluation of recurrent, unexplained syncope (RUS) when all of the following criteria are met (A.-C.): - A. Patient has suspected cardiac arrhythmia; and - B. Either of the following criteria is met (1.-2.): - 1.
 Syncope symptoms are frequent (once a month or more) and a diagnosis was not established with both of the following non-invasive ambulatory monitoring methods: - a.
 Holter monitoring; and - b.
-30-day external cardiac rhythm monitoring; or - 2.
-Syncope symptoms are experienced so infrequently and unpredictably (less than once per month) that noninvasive ambulatory monitoring (e.g. Holter monitoring or external cardiac rhythm monitoring) are unlikely to be diagnostic; and - C. The implantable loop recorder must be inserted by a cardiologist or electrophysiology cardiologist. - II.
-An implantable cardiac loop recorder (ICLR) may be considered medically necessary for the evaluation of cryptogenic stroke when all of the following criteria are met (A.-C.): - A. Atrial fibrillation is the suspected cause of cryptogenic stroke; and - B. A diagnosis was not established after 30-day external cardiac rhythm monitoring (e.g., external loop recorder or external patch recorder); and
+30-day external cardiac rhythm monitoring; or

-- C. The implantable loop recorder must be inserted by a cardiologist or electrophysiology cardiologist. - III.
+- 2. Syncope symptoms are experienced so infrequently and unpredictably (less than once per month) that noninvasive ambulatory monitoring (e.g. Holter monitoring or external cardiac rhythm monitoring) are unlikely to be diagnostic; and - C. The implantable loop recorder must be inserted by a cardiologist or electrophysiology cardiologist. - II.
+An implantable cardiac loop recorder (ICLR) may be considered medically necessary for the evaluation of cryptogenic stroke when all of the following criteria are met (A.-C.): - A. Atrial fibrillation is the suspected cause of cryptogenic stroke; and - B. A diagnosis was not established after 30-day external cardiac rhythm monitoring (e.g., external loop recorder or external patch recorder); and - C. The implantable loop recorder must be inserted by a cardiologist or electrophysiology cardiologist. - III.
 An implantable cardiac loop recorder is considered not medically necessary when criteria I. or II. above is not met, including but not limited to: monitoring post-catheter ablations.